tud-amr/website/_projects/trilogy.md

 title: "TRiLOGy: Sustainable Transportation and Logistics Over Water: Electrification, Automation, and Optimization"
 project_id: trilogy # ID of the project, used by publications to display in this project.
 belongs_to_areas: [autonomous-vehicles] # List of area IDs, separated by commas.
-date: 2020-09-01
+date: 2020-09-01 # started date, approximated if not sure.
+Just for display purposes and ordering
 end_date: 2025-01-15
 description: >- # >- this means to ignore newlines until next field.
-This is the short project description, displayed in the project's card
+This is the short project description, displayed in the project's card"
   Together with industry partners, we develop motion planning algorithms to navigate urban canals accounting for the interactions with other vessels.
 image: /assets/images/projects/trilogy/vessels_planning.png
 links: # If you have a website for the project, repos, etc. put it here.